chriskonnertz/Jobs/README.md

     $jobs->run();
 ```

 > If your application is built on top of Laravel, you will have access to an Artisan command: `php artisan jobs` This command will call `Jobs::run()` to execute the jobs.
-Therefore you can add a cronjob to start the command: `10 * * * * /usr/bin/php /var/www/laravel/artisan jobs` This will call the command every ten minutes.
+Therefore you can add a cronjob to start the command, for example `10 * * * * /usr/bin/php /var/www/laravel/artisan jobs`.
+This will execute the Artisan command every ten minutes.

 ## Methods Of The Jobs manager